vitorjaguat/react-notes/README.md

       <Head>
         <title>Meetups</title>
         <meta
-          name="description"
+          name='description'
-          content="Your website to create meetups all around the world" />
+          content='Your website to create meetups all around the world' />
       </Head>
       <Layout>